Advanced search

 4.1 Therapeutic indications

-Ritalin XL is indicated as a part of a comprehensive treatment programme for attention-deficit hyperactivity disorder (ADHD) in children aged 6 years and over when remedial measures alone prove insufficient and in adults.
+Ritalin XL is indicated as a part of a comprehensive treatment programme for attention-deficit hyperactivity disorder (ADHD) in children and adolescents aged 6 years and over and in adults when remedial measures alone prove insufficient.

 Methylphenidate treatment is not indicated in all children with this syndrome and the decision to use the drug must be based on a very thorough assessment of the severity and the chronicity of the child's symptoms in relation to the child's age.